Steve Taylor (Canadian football): College career

-Taylor passed for 2,815 yards and rushed for 2,125 yards in a tailback predicated option offense that featured such excellent Husker running backs as Keith "End Zone" Jones, Doug DuBose, Tom Rathman, and Ken Clark.
+Taylor passed for 2,815 yards and rushed for 2,125 yards in a tailback predicated option offense that featured such excellent Cornhuskers running backs as Keith "End Zone" Jones, Doug DuBose, Tom Rathman, and Ken Clark.
 He recorded 32 rushing touchdowns and 30 touchdown passes.
 His best single season came as a senior in 1988 when he rushed 157 times for 826 yards and completed 72-of-151 passing attempts for 1,067 yards with 11 touchdowns and seven interceptions.
 He had 13 rushing touchdowns with a longest run of 60 yards as the Huskers were 11–1 in the regular season, but lost the Orange Bowl and finished tenth in the AP poll.

 One of Taylor's most memorable games was in 1987 on September 12, in a 42–33 win over third-ranked UCLA, led by talented quarterback Troy Aikman.
 Taylor threw for a school record five touchdown passes including a 48-yard scoring toss to wide receiver Rod Smith and two approximate 35-yard touchdown passes to tight end Todd Millikan.
 Taylor was 10-of-15 passing for 217 yards without an interception and had 12 rushes for 27 yards.
 He was named a third-team All-American by the Associated Press that season.

 Another such moment came in 1988 when Nebraska met Oklahoma State, with famous running back Barry Sanders, on October 15 in Lincoln; Nebraska outscored the tenth-ranked Cowboys 63–42, a team that went 10–2 that season.
 Taylor overcame Sanders' 189-yard rushing performance with a solid performance of his own that included the Husker signal caller rushing for 140 yards on eleven carries while completing 6-of-11 passes for 92 yards.
 Taylor threw an 11-yard touchdown pass and scored on rushes of 60, 43, and nine yards in a game that included over 1,000 yards of combined total offense.

 Statistics

 Personal life

-Taylor is now a real estate sales associate with Lincoln First Realty in Lincoln, Nebraska where he, his wife, and their three daughters currently reside.
+Taylor is now a real estate sales associate with Lincoln First Realty in Lincoln, Nebraska, where he, his wife, and their three daughters currently reside.